 There’s a lot of material out there about spray foam roofs and why they’re so great.
 But hey, a great roof is only as good as the elements it holds up against.
-For the climate here around Cleveland, OH, one element that gets asked is bird pecking.
+One element that gets asked about the climate here around Cleveland, OH is bird pecking.

 I mean what good is a foam roof if birds are going to peck at it all day and destroy your investment?

 In this post, I’ll share with you the most common questions we get about spray foam roofs and bird pecking.

 - What’s changed with birds pecking spray foam roofs?

 - Three myths into why birds peck at spray foam roofs